 ITA Awards 2019: Shivangi Joshi, Krystle D'Souza, Arjit-Samiksha And Others Set The Stage On Fire

 The 19th edition of Indian Television Academy (ITA) awards which was held in Indore, yesterday (November 10), was a grand affair with who's who of the television industry gracing it.
 Helly Shah, Ashi Singh, Shraddha Arya, Dheeraj Dhoopar, Shivangi Joshi, Mohit Malik and Gautam Rode were a few celebrities who graced the event.
 Many popular celebrities like Shivangi, Mohit Malik, Shrenu Parikh and others performed at the event.
-Take a look at some of the inside pictures from the performance at the ITA Awards 2019.
+Take a look at some of the inside pictures from the performances at the ITA Awards 2019.

 Helly Shah

-Helly Shah, who is currently seen in Star Bharat's Sufiyana Pyaar Mera rocked the dance floor as she performed to the song 'Wakhra swag' from the film, Judgemental Hai Kya.
+Helly Shah, who is currently seen in Star Bharat's Sufiyana Pyaar Mera, rocked the dance floor as she performed to the song 'Wakhra swag' from Judgemental Hai Kya.

 Gautam, Pankhuri, Shivangi & Mohit

 Gautam Rode, Pankhuri Awasthy, Mohit Malik and Shivangi Joshi performed together on stage.
-They performed to the songs like 'First class' from Kalank, 'Nari nari' from Made In China.
+They performed to songs like 'First class' from Kalank, 'Nari nari' from Made In China and such.

 Krystle D'Souza

-Krystle D'Souza burned the dance floor as she performed to Sonakshi Sinha's song 'Main nashe hoon ya mujh mein Nasha hai' from the film Total Dhamaal.
+Krystle D'Souza burned the dance floor as she performed to Sonakshi Sinha's song 'Main nashe hoon ya mujh mein Nasha hai' from Total Dhamaal.

 Ashnoor Kaur

-Patala Babes actress Ashnoor Kaur set the stage on fire as she performed to Alia Bhatt's special number 'Le le mera number' from Student Of They Year 2.
+Patala Babes actress Ashnoor Kaur set the stage on fire as she performed to Alia Bhatt's special number 'Le le mera number' from Student of the Year 2.

 Arjit, Samiksha & Other Actors Pay Tribute To Kishore Da

-Begam Bahu actors Arjit Taneja and Samiksha Jaiswal along with other actors Kanika Mann, Mudit Nayar, Kiku Sharda and Krushna Abhishek performed to Kishore Kumar's iconic songs.
+Begam Bahu actors Arjit Taneja and Samiksha Jaiswal along with Kanika Mann, Mudit Nayar, Kiku Sharda and Krushna Abhishek performed to Kishore Kumar's iconic songs.

 Other Performances